dbersenev/wbase/README.md

    try(UserTransaction<JdbcEngine> tx2 = tm.createTransaction()) {
       //only rollback is possible for this transaction
-      //it is going to trigger rollback for the parent one }
+      //it is going to trigger rollback for the parent one tx2.commit(); //commit must be called anyway for consistency }
    tx.commit(); //commit both transactions since they are mapped to the same one }